 From 1996 to approximately 2018, Berg-am-Laim was actually one of the nightlife centres of Munich.
 In recent years, however, some of these party areas have been demolished to make space for calm, suburban residential areas.
 Going back to its roots as a working-class neighbourhood; the area now attracts expats as well as young families.
 It has ready access to areas of greenery and is in relatively close proximity to some of the city’s international schools.
 Berg-am-laim also features the München Ost train station, making getting around very easy, even if you work outside Munich city centre.

-Despite its reputation as one of the most expensive cities in the country, Munich has something to offer for every walk of life, making it an interesting choice for many expats.
-Even the cheaper areas of the city are among the safest places in Germany, so it’s particularly attractive to the middle and upper-middle class.
-So, take your pick of the neighborhood that sounds the most inviting to you, and we’ll see you at the Biergarten!
+Despite its reputation as one of the most expensive cities in the country, Munich has something to offer for every walk of life.
+This makes it an interesting choice for many expats.
+Even the more affordable areas of the city are among the safest places in Germany, so it’s particularly attractive to the middle and upper-middle class.
+So, take your pick of the neighbourhood that sounds the most inviting to you, and we’ll see you at the Biergarten!
+P.S.
+Don't forget to register in Munich within 2 weeks of moving in!